I’m sharing how I made this now unavailable “Most wonderful time of the year” sign myself…for much cheaper!

-In case you haven’t figured it out by now…I’m a graphics loving kinda girl…and also loving this “most wonderful time of the year”! ;)
+In case you haven’t figured it out by now…I’m a graphics loving kinda girl.

-I love old vintage signs.
-I love graphics.
-I love anything DIY.
+I love old vintage signs, love graphics, and love anything DIY.

 And I really love typography.